osrf/gazebo_user_guide/src/started_interfaces_plugin.md

 Let's go through the code.

 ~~~
-#include "gazebo.hh"
+#include "gazebo/gazebo.hh"
-#include "common/common.h"
+#include "gazebo/common/common.hh"
 #include <stdio.h>

 namespace gazebo
 {
 ~~~

-The `gazebo.hh` file includes a set basic gazebo functions.
-The `/common/common.h` file includes a set common gazebo header files.
-It doesn't include `physics/physics.h`, `rendering/rendering.h`, and `sensors/sensors.h` as those should be included on a case by case basis.
+The `gazebo/gazebo.hh` file includes a set basic gazebo functions.
+The `gazebo/common/common.hh` file includes a set common gazebo header files.
+It doesn't include `gazebo/physics/physics.hh`, `gazebo/rendering/rendering.hh`, and `gazebo/sensors/sensors.hh` as those should be included on a case by case basis.
 Lastly, `<stdio.hh>` is necessary for the use of printf.
 Also, all plugins must be in the `gazebo` namespace.

 ~~~
   class HelloWorld : public WorldPlugin